 In Bisaccia's five seasons with the Cowboys, he helped the team win two NFC East titles (2014 and 2016) and guided a unit that ranked fifth in kickoff return average (24.2) and ranked in the top five in two separate seasons, finishing third in 2017 and fourth in 2013 after inheriting a unit that ranked 29th in 2012.
 Dallas was successful in the kicking game under Bisaccia's guidance, as K Dan Bailey connected on 87.4 percent of his field goals during that span.
 He tied for the league lead in field goal percentage in 2015, earning his first Pro Bowl selection.
 Bisaccia also helped LS Louis-Philippe Ladouceur earn his first Pro Bowl honor in 2014.
 The Cowboys owned a net punting average of 40.4 in his five years at the helm of special teams, ranking 10th in the NFL over that span.

 In his final season with the Cowboys in 2017, Bisaccia led a unit that pinned opponents inside the 20-yard line 34 times, a figure that led the NFL and marked the second-most in franchise history.
 Bisaccia's squad led the NFL in fewest opponent punt return yards allowed, holding teams to a total of just 75 yards on the year, a mark that ranked as the third-fewest in club history.
 The unit also ranked in the top five in kickoff return average, finishing third with an average of 24.8.
 Bailey connected on 15-of-20 field goals while also hitting 26-of-28 extra points.
-Ladouceur was perfect on all of his snaps and rookie WR Ryan Switzer finished seventh in the NFL with 856 total return yards (600 kickoff return, 256 punt return) and earned first-team All-Rookie honors from the Pro Football Writers of America as a returner.
+Ladouceur was perfect on all of his snaps and rookie WR/RS Ryan Switzer finished seventh in the NFL with 856 total return yards (600 kickoff return, 256 punt return) and earned first-team All-Rookie honors from the Pro Football Writers of America as a returner.

-In 2016, the Cowboys' special teams unit helped the team win the NFC East, as Bailey was true on 27-of-32 field goals (84.4 percent) and all 46 extra point attempts for 127 total points to tie for eighth amongst league kickers.
+In 2016, the Cowboys' special teams unit helped the team win the NFC East, as Bailey was true on 27-of-32 field goals (84.4 per- cent) and all 46 extra point attempts for 127 total points to tie for eighth amongst league kickers.
 Bailey also became the club's all-time leader in field goals made after he surpassed K Rafael Septien (162) during the 10th game of the season.
 Bisaccia's 2015 unit was highlighted with a Pro Bowl season by Bailey.
 Bailey connected on 30-of-32 field goals to tie the highest percentage in the NFL (career-high 93.8 percent), while also hitting all 25 extra points as he was rewarded with his first ever trip to the NFL's annual all-star game.

 In 2014, Bailey finished the year 25-of-29 with a career field goal percentage of 89.8 and also hit a career-high 56 extra points.
 Harris led all coverage men with 18 tackles and Ladouceur, who was perfect on every snap for the 10th straight season, earned his first career trip to the Pro Bowl.
 In his first season in charge of the Cowboys' special teams, Bisaccia's impact was immediate in the return game, as he upgraded the squad's NFL kickoff return average ranking from 29th (20.6 yards per return) in 2012 to fourth (25.5) in 2013.
 In particular, Harris' 30.6-yard kickoff return average was second in the league, while his punt return average of 12.8 yards per return ranked third in the NFL.
 In the kicking game, Bisaccia's work with Bailey helped him finish the season 28-of-30 on field goals (93.3 percent).
-Bailey also set the single-season club record for field goals of 50-or-more yards with six in 2013.
+Bailey also set a new single-season club record for field goals of 50-or-more yards with six in 2013.

 Before joining the Cowboys, Bisaccia spent two seasons in San Diego with the Chargers as the special teams coordinator in 2011 before adding assistant head coach duties in 2012.
 Bisaccia guided his unit to an immediate improvement in punting during his first season, as the Chargers went from last in the league in net average (28.7 net yards per punt) in 2010 to 10th in 2011 with a net average of 39.7.
 During Bisaccia's two years in San Diego, the Chargers ranked sixth in punting average (46.9) over that span.
 P Mike Scifres had an outstanding year in 2011, averaging a career-best 47.5 yards per punt.
 Additionally, WR/RS Richard Goodman recorded a kick return average of 27.5 yards per return after logging 34 returns for 936 yards and one touchdown.
 His 27.5-yard average still ranks second in Chargers single-season history and ranked fourth in the NFL that year.